-We urge all public water systems to adopt an emergency response plan (ERP).
-Emergency plans are action steps to follow if a primary source of drinking water becomes contaminated or if the flow of water is disrupted.
+All community water systems serving populations greater than 3,300 and less than 10,000 must adopt an emergency response plan (ERP) based on their vulnerability assessment.
+Emergency response plans are action steps to follow if a primary source of drinking water becomes contaminated or if the flow of water is disrupted.
 You can obtain sample ERPs from your state drinking water administrator, or from your state primacy agency.

 This sample document is an "Emergency Contact List."
-It is an essential part of your ERP.
+Although, it can be an essential part of your ERP, this will not satisfy the Bioterrorism Act requirement to develop or update your emergency response plan based on your vulnerability assessment.
 It contains the names and telephone numbers of people you might need to call in the event of an emergency.
 This is a critical document to have at your disposal at all times.
 It gives you a quick reference to all names and telephone numbers that you need for support in the case of an emergency.

 Filling out this Emergency Contact List reminds you to think about all of the people you might need to contact in an emergency.
-It also may encourage you to talk with these people about what you and they would do if an emergency were to occur.
+You should also talk with these people about what you and they would do if an emergency were to occur.